wp-plugins/widget-wrangler/README.txt

 == Upgrade Notice ==

-RC3 is bugged with a cpability  issue, upgrade to RC4.
+RC3 is bugged with a capability  issue, upgrade to RC4.
 Additional features: Configurable capability_type & Automatic Paragraph support